-I am a lecturer at the University of Wolverhampton and a member of the Research Group on Computational Linguistics (RGCL), affiliated to the Research Institute of Information and Language Processing (RIILP).
+Prior to joining Tilburg, I was a Senior Lecturer in NLP and Translation Technology at the University of Wolverhampton, member of and co-head of teaching for the Research Group on Computational Linguistics (RGCL), affiliated to the Research Institute of Information and Language Processing (RIILP) led by Prof Ruslan Mitkov.

 Before becoming an academic, I was a research associate in Machine Translation in Prof. Lucia Specia's group at the University of Sheffield.
 I worked on discriminative training algorithms for Statistical Machine Translation and continuous adaptation from post-editing workflow within the scope of the EU H2020 QT21 project.
 I then turned to Quality Estimation for Machine Translation, a topic I have been working on since, in close collaboration with Lucia Specia.
 Together, we successfully secured several research grants (an Amazon Research Award grant, an EAMT grant and Bergamot, an EU H2020 project), leading to many publications and DeepQuest, the first open-source toolkit for quality estimation for neural-based Machine Translation.